Media Delaware County Guide

 • Default Helvetica Segoe Georgia Times

-At less than one square mile, Media may be compact, but the county seat of Delaware County, located 12 miles southwest of Philadelphia, is quite multi-faceted.
-Not only does it carry the nickname “Everybody’s Hometown” for its stated commitment to diversity and neighborliness, it also holds the distinction as America’s original Fair Trade town, marking its public support of businesses that ensure workers receive a fair price for their products and labor.
-The feeling of community is palpable on State Street, where shopkeepers tend lovingly to stores situated in buildings older than the town itself, and acquaintances greet one another during outdoor concerts on pedestrian Plum Street and at open-air dinners that invite visitors to dine under the stars.
+Media Delaware County GuidePhiladelphia, PA—At less than one square mile, Media may be compact, but the county seat of Delaware County, located 12 miles southwest of Philadelphia, is quite multifaceted.
+Not only does it carry the nickname “Everybody’s Hometown” for its stated commitment to diversity and neighborliness, but it also holds the distinction as America’s original Fair Trade town, marking its public support of businesses that ensure workers receive a fair price for their products and labor.

 History:

-Its Main Street:
+It's Main Street:

 Arts & Culture:

-Delaware County’s only professional music theater and winner of more than 30 Broadway World Awards, The Media Theatre for the Performing Arts—located in a restored 1927 vaudeville theater—stages Broadway plays, intimate musical productions and kids’ shows.
-Tucked within the woods of Rose Valley sits the Hedgerow Theatre, the oldest resident repertory theater in the U.S. that has been dedicated to storytelling since 1923.
+Delaware County’s only professional music theater and winner of more than 30 Broadway World Awards, The Media Theatre for the Performing Arts—located in a restored 1927 vaudeville theater—stages Broadway plays, intimate musical productions, and kids’ shows.
+Tucked within the woods of Rose Valley sits the Hedgerow Theatre, the oldest resident repertory theater in the U.S. dedicated to storytelling since 1923.
 Each month, Second Saturdays light up State Street from 6:00 until 9:00 p.m., as 30-plus businesses stay open late to host local musicians and display artwork.

 The Great Outdoors: